 Wander round Conde Duque

 Former army barracks Conde Duque is now an arts center and home to a fantastic little contemporary art museum that barely anyone ever enters.
 I particularly like peering into the reconstruction of writer Ramón Gómez de la Serna’s office, which is a real cabinet of curiosities.
-Even better, across the road on Plaza Guardia de Corps, you’ll find a fantastic photography gallery called Blanca Berlín that hosts PhotoEspaña exhibitions during Madrid’s annual photography festival.
+A treasure trove of weird and wonderful items collected from Spanish flea markets in the 1920s and 30s displayed alongside the artist’s cut-out collages, it’s a wonderful glimpse into a vanished world.
+Right by is a cosy nook complete with sofas where you can relax and take a load off.

 Check out some historic ceramic art

-Just five minutes walk through the narrow streets of Malasaña and you’ll get to Farmacia Juanse.
-This former pharmacy retains its original 1920s tiled facade complete with adverts for medicines long since past their sell-by-date.
+Just a five-minute walk through the narrow streets of Malasaña and you’ll get to Farmacia Juanse.
+This former pharmacy retains its original 1920s tiled facade complete with adverts for medicines long since past their sell-by-date – the diarrhoea cure in the image above a case in point!
 These are the work of Enrique Guijo, an artisan who led a revolution in Madrid’s ceramic tile art.
-He’s also responsible for the tiled facade of the huevería, or egg shop round the corner, which is now a bar.
+He’s also responsible for the tiled facade of the huevería, or egg shop round the corner.
 Incidentally, hueverías run by farmers still exist in the suburbs and if you ever see one open (they usually keep really weird hours), grab a dozen eggs: usually free range and often organic these will be the best eggs you’ve ever eaten!

 Visit 17th-century Madrid